Ronja Savolainen: PWHL

 On 10 June 2024, Savolainen was drafted eighth overall by the Ottawa Charge (called PWHL Ottawa at that time) in the 2024 draft of the Professional Women's Hockey League (PWHL).
-She signed a three-season deal with the club on 25 September 2024, describing the contract as "a dream come true."
+She signed a three-year deal with the club on 25 September 2024, describing the contract as "a dream come true."

 International play

 Savolainen made her IIHF World Championship debut at the 2015 IIHF Women's World Championship and has since represented Finland at the World Championships in 2016, 2017, 2019, 2021, 2022, 2023, 2024, and 2025.

 She scored the game-winning goal in Finland's first-ever round-robin victory over at the 2017 IIHF Women's World Championship.

 Savolainen was part of the historic silver medal-winning Finnish team at the 2019 IIHF Women's World Championship, the first team to unseat either the or from their perennial lock on World Championship gold and silver.
 She scored twice and wasn't issued a single penalty minute, despite averaging over 23 minutes of ice time per game.
 She scored twice and notched an assist in the semi-final match against Canada, participating in three of the four goals in the historic Finnish victory.
 After teammate Petra Nieminen's game-winning goal was controversially overturned, Savolainen was one of five Finnish players to take a shot on American netminder Alex Rigsby Cavallini in the shootout that resulted in the United States' fifth consecutive World Championship gold.

 Savolainen was selected as a top-three player for Finland by the coaches after scoring four goals and four assists for eight points across seven games at the 2023 World Championship.

+On 2 January 2026, she was named to Finland's roster to compete at the 2026 Winter Olympics.